 Laws against pimping and pandering make encouraging or profiting from prostitution a crime.
 These laws focus on those who recruit or force others into sex work.
 Pimps operate like managers of sex workers, extracting fees from the customers' payment for services.
 Panderers bring people into sex work, often through intimidation or threats.
 In most states, these crimes are felonies that expose offenders to prison time.

 Even in Nevada, the only state in the U.S. in which prostitution is legal, pandering is a felony.
 All states punish those seeking to recruit or profit from the prostitution of others.
 Read on to learn more about the crimes of pimping and pandering, including elements of the crimes and possible penalties.

 The Elements of Pimping and Pandering

+Federal and state laws prohibit acts consistent with pimping and pandering.
+The names and elements of these crimes may vary somewhat based on the jurisdiction.
 Some states incorporate both pimping and pandering into one cause of action.
-In New Jersey, for example, the crime of promoting prostitution is a broad substitute for pimping and pandering, and specifically targets non-sex-worker individuals who benefit, promote, or earn money from prostitution.
-In most states, however, these crimes are related, but addressed separately.
+In New Jersey, for example, the crime of promoting prostitution includes provisions that address pimping, pandering, patronizing a prostitute, and holding oneself out as a prostitute.
+In most states, these crimes are related but addressed separately.